 How can I make my hot water faster?

+Is your hot water taking too long to heat up?
 Here are a few suggestions to help make your water heat up faster:

 - Insulate the water pipes